Gravydigger/blog/src/content/post/energy-bee/index.md

 ---
-title: "2 Billion RF/t with a single bee"
+title: "2 Billion RF/t with a Single Bee"
-description: "An explanation of how a single bee in FTB Revelation can produce 2 Billion RF/t."
+description: "An explanation of how a single bee in the Minecraft modpack FTB Revelation can produce 2 Billion RF/t."
 publishDate: "28 Dec 2023"
 coverImage:
   src: "./energy.png"